thibaultduponchelle/perlres/README.md

 - :baby_bottle: **Baby Perl** - Programming with a reduced set of builtins and idioms :baby:
 - :smirk: [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) - Apply to experienced programmers :stuck_out_tongue_winking_eye:
 - :ocean: [The CPAN river](http://neilb.org/2015/04/20/river-of-cpan.html) - Metaphor about CPAN dependencies
+- :jack_o_lantern: [The keeper of the pumpkin](https://perldoc.perl.org/perlhist.html#THE-KEEPERS-OF-THE-PUMPKIN) - The Perl maintainer

 ## :dromedary_camel: Logos
 - :dromedary_camel: The camel logo (from the book Programming Perl from O’Reilly Media) :